hrgfsa/hrgfsa-app/README.md

 <img width="1914" height="967" alt="image" src="https://github.com/user-attachments/assets/8acf8454-879e-4683-a036-d6945cd935cf" />

+This is a simple web application stating "hellow world" on a GKE cluster which uses NGINX image.

 I have made an organization HRGFSA and explicitely made three repositories using the polyrepo way i.e industry standard.
 The DEVOPS team would deal with HRGFSA-HELM-DEPLOYMENTS and HRGFSA-INFRA-GCP only.

 This repository collection manages the deployment and infrastructure for the HRGFSA application, using Kubernetes on Google Cloud Platform (GCP), Helm for Kubernetes manifest templating, and Terraform for infrastructure provisioning.